What about the waste?

 21/05/25 by Marie

-Secondly, from the discussion with Dr Pete Bryant of Sizewell C, it is pointed out that although people immediately think of radioactivity from nuclear fission, the issue in practice is more about the excess heat that, for thermodynamic reasons to do with the Rankin/Carnot cycle, like with any thermal plant, poses more of a problem for those occupied with building a nuclear power station than the very small amount of contained solid waste.
+In fact, from the discussion with Dr Pete Bryant of Sizewell C, it is pointed out that although people immediately think of radioactivity from nuclear fission, the issue in practice is more about the excess heat that, for thermodynamic reasons related to the thermal plant, pose more of a problem for those occupied with building a nuclear power station than the very small amount of contained solid waste.

-The current regulations for ionising radiation are largely based on a dose-response relationship established over 80 years ago by Herman Mueller, using very basic technology at the time.
-This framework operates on the unproven assumption of a stochastic effect that only ‘no dose’ is a safe threshold.
+There is emerging consensus around what constitutes the level of radioactivity that we should be concerned about as current regulations for ionising radiation are largely based on a dose-response relationship established over 80 years ago by Herman Mueller, using very basic technology at the time.
+Mueller’s dose-response linear no threshold hypothesis operates on the unproven assumption of a stochastic effect that only ‘no dose’ is a safe threshold.

 See our 3 minute video which explains the problems of LNT: